nathaniel-o/uc_ensemble/nso/anTODOS.md

 - [ ] Filtered Gallery=has Category styling ?

-- [ ] Resolve : 2nd carousel doesn't filter  |  this was  because of missing data-drink-category attribute on Carouel lvl 1 images.
+- [ ] Resolve : 2nd carousel doesn't filter  |  this was  because of missing data-drink-category attribute on Carousel lvl 1 images.
 - [ ] Resolve : Search bar broke on live site .
 - [X] add attributes to filter Carousel by category as default (HTML/JS for now.)